pastas/pastastore/readme.md

 The structure and some background on the different types of Connectors is detailed below.

+### DictConnector
+The `DictConnector` is a very simple object that stores all data and models in dictionaries.
+The data is stored in-memory and not on disk and is therefore not persistent, i.e. you cannot pick up where you left off last time.
+Once you exit Python your data is lost.
+For small projects, this connector can be useful as it is extremely simple.

 ### ArcticConnector
 The ArcticConnector is an object that creates a connection with a MongoDB